 Is the Transdisciplinary Studies Dissertation Award open to Joint Doctoral Students?

-Yes, the TNDY Dissertation Award is open to all CGU doctoral students including joint and interfield doctoral students.
+Yes, the TNDY Dissertation Award is open to all CGU doctoral students including joint, dual, and interfield doctoral students.

 -

 Which award should I apply for?
-One of the dissertation awards or the research award?
+One of the dissertation awards (CGU and TNDY) or the research award?

 The Crossing Boundaries Research Award is intended to support research that will lead to a dissertation proposal.
 Students who are finishing coursework, preparing for qualifying exams, and/or working on their dissertation proposal should apply for the Crossing Boundaries Research award and not a dissertation award.

-Students who have advanced or will advance to candidacy by June 2023 are not eligible for the Crossing Boundaries Research Award.
+Please note that students who have advanced or will advance to candidacy by June 2024 are not eligible for the Crossing Boundaries Research Award.

 -